akchaud5/lumaa-spring-2025-ai-ml/README.md

 # Dataset

-Uses TMDB 5000 Movies Dataset (tmdb_5000_movies.csv)
-Store in data/ directory
-Contains movie titles, overviews, genres, and metadata
+This project uses the TMDB Movies Dataset, which contains movie information including titles, overviews, genres, and keywords.
+The dataset can be downloaded from Kaggle.
+Save the downloaded CSV file as movies_dataset.csv in the project root directory.

 Setup Requirements
 - Python 3.13.1